Enel (OTCMKTS:ENLAY) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Enel (OTCMKTS:ENLAY – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Thursday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Enel (OTCMKTS:ENLAY – Get Rating) from a sell rating to a hold rating in a research note published on Friday morning, Zacks.com reports.

 According to Zacks, “Enel SpA is an electricity operator in Italy, which engages in the generation, distribution and sale of electricity.
 It operates a range of hydroelectric, thermoelectric, nuclear, geothermal, wind, and photovoltaic power plants.
 The Company is also involved in the import, distribution and sale of natural gas.
 It listens and compares with consumer associations, environmentalists, small businesses and local governments to prevent critical issues and develop projects in accordance with the needs of all.
 Enel SpA is based in Rome, Italy. “

-The firm also recently disclosed a dividend, which was paid on Thursday, February 17th.
-Shareholders of record on Tuesday, January 25th were issued a $0.119 dividend.
-This represents a yield of 3.02%.
-The ex-dividend date of this dividend was Monday, January 24th.
-Enel’s dividend payout ratio (DPR) is currently 85.71%.
+The company also recently disclosed a dividend, which was paid on Thursday, February 17th.
+Shareholders of record on Tuesday, January 25th were issued a dividend of $0.119 per share.
+This represents a dividend yield of 3.02%.
+The ex-dividend date was Monday, January 24th.
+Enel’s payout ratio is 85.71%.

 Enel SpA, together with its subsidiaries, operates in the electricity and gas sectors worldwide.
 The company generates, transmits, distributes, purchases, transports, and sells electricity; transports and markets natural gas; supplies LNG; and designs, develops, constructs, operates, manages, and maintains generation plants and transmission grids.